-'Cutting-Edge' Program For Children With Autism And ADHD Rests On Razor-Thin Evidence
+'Cutting Edge' Program For Children With Autism And ADHD Rests On Razor-Thin Evidence

 Melillo also says the company's proprietary records from about 80,000 before-and-after client assessments qualify as corroboration.
 Melillo disputed the idea that his company's own data may require third-party review.
 "Data is data," he says.
 "There's no bias in the way we collect this."

-A new study of a computerized version of Brain Balance is underway at a Harvard-affiliated hospital, and features a concurrent control group of children.
+A new study of a computerized version of Brain Balance is underway at a Harvard-affiliated hospital and features a concurrent control group of children.

 But Melillo says that questions about the research behind Brain Balance ultimately miss a larger, more important point.

-"Families are out there struggling and suffering, and they don't really give a crap about the data or the research to be quite honest," he says.
+"Families are out there struggling and suffering, and they don't really give a crap about the data or the research, to be quite honest," he says.
 "When they go through it and they see the difference in their child ... that's what matters to them."

 Choudhry, the company's chairman, later clarified that "we very much do care about the data."